 I suspect the list is a lot longer than this.

-Point six: “What a bunch of bullies” The definition of ‘bully’ is: A person who is habitually cruel or overbearing, especially to smaller or weaker people.
+Point six: “What a bunch of bullies” The dictionary definition of ‘bully’ is: A person who is habitually cruel or overbearing, especially to smaller or weaker people.
 It’s essentially impossible for someone out of power to bully a person in power.
 I’ll ding her here for poor word choice at a minimum.
 Given the tone of the rest of the post, though, I would prefer to list this as a biased word choice.
 People are often cruel, and if the speakers were, in fact, being cruel, then I wouldn’t support that.
 If they were, rather, speaking emotionally and emphatically, then I totally support that.

 Point seven: “I don’t want my daughter looking up to any of those nasty women.”
 That’s fine.
 I hope that she models really good behavior for her daughter.
-I’d suggest she look carefully at her Facebook posts, though, to see if she’s doing so.
-I’m also really curious as to whether she think’s Trump’s behavior is a good model for her offspring.
+I’d suggest she look carefully at her Facebook posts to see if she’s doing so.
+I’m also really curious as to whether she thinks Trump’s behavior is a good model for her offspring.
 Would she really feel comfortable sending her daughter out on a date with a young man who spoke about women the way Trump does?
 I think she’s exhibiting a double standard by defending Trump, but accusing the speakers at the march as being nasty.

 Point eight: “You are not victims.”
 How can she know that?
-Her assumption — that everyone at those marches is a safe in their lives as she is in hers — goes beyond simple privilege into territory I find offensive.
+Her assumption — that everyone at those marches is as safe in their lives as she is in hers — goes beyond simple privilege into territory I find offensive.
 She is invalidating the concerns of millions of other Americans just because those concerns aren’t hers.
 Outrageous.

 Point nine: In her second paragraph, she accuses the march of being a farce, and the marchers of being hypocrites.
 To use the word “farce” to describe hundreds of thousands of people taking (in many cases) days out of their lives to express outrage and concern about a long list of political and social issues is just plain slander.
 It makes me doubt her claim that she would stand behind the right to march against Trump and for reproductive rights.
 She reinforces my doubt with her accusation of hypocrisy, because, again, the marchers have worked really hard to list their concerns on social media, on the signs they carried, and in innumerable blog posts, speeches, and interviews over the last two months.
 I see no hidden agendas, no hypocrisy.

 Final point: I saved this for the last, because it would have been redundant to make it for each point above.
-To assume that — because you have a right now — you will always have that right, is to ignore history and ignore all of the people who fought and sometimes died for these rights.
+To assume that — because you have a right — you will always have that right, is to ignore history and ignore all the people who fought and sometimes died for these rights.
 Rights, once gained, need to be actively protected for many years, and jealously guarded from attempts to diminish them.

 To return to the subject line of this post… Why are people marching?
 People are marching to keep and extend the rights that this woman takes so much for granted.